 Unlike a typical graduate program, virtually no two students in the SNHF will have the same educational background.
 This diversity of previous training makes for a thriving and organic interdisciplinary environment.
 The SNHF believes that through intense training, truly original perspectives, and an understanding of the infinite possibilities of experience, our students can master the past, capture the present, and create the future of science and natural history media.

 Science communication has become a public concern because scientific understanding affects so many areas of contemporary life including health, the environment, space, natural resource preservation, and wildlife habitat, We are the only M.F.A. program offering in-depth training in producing media related to all these critical fields of information.

 Modern media creation requires the knowledge of film, video, digital media, computers, the Internet, and the Cloud.
 It also necessitates a knowledge of media theory and presentation strategies along with an understanding of a film and media history.
 You will study all these subjects as well as the ones you probably expect (writing, editing, directing, cinematography) and a few you might not (information technology, contemporary trends, and digital perception).
 Your thesis work includes both a written thesis and a thesis film.
 For an overview of the three-year curriculum, please review the Cohort 16 Handbook.

-A. Bozeman is a vibrant, modern city of approximately 39,000 tucked in a valley bordered by three Rocky Mountain ranges.
+Bozeman is a vibrant, modern city of approximately 45,000 tucked in a valley bordered by three Rocky Mountain ranges.
 Home to several dozen conservation and outdoor recreational organizations as well as to Montana State University, Bozeman is a short distance from Yellowstone National Park, the headwaters of the Missouri River, Hyalite Canyon, and both the Bridger and Big Sky ski areas, The area combines the intellectual and artistic stimulation of a Carnegie 100 research university town with the many outdoor opportunities of a recreational hub.

 Our graduates successfully pursue careers in broadcast, cable and web production, government and NGO work, museum exhibition, freelance videography, website/interactive/mobile design, and teaching.
 Montana State MFAs in SNHF work for, among others, National Geographic Television, NASA, the National Park Service, NOAA, the BBC, public television, leading museums, science-related foundations, aquariums, and several universities.

-A. Currently we do not, but prospective students are still encouraged to schedule a private visit whenever it suits their schedule.
+Currently we do not, but prospective students are still encouraged to schedule a private visit whenever it suits their schedule.
 Individuals considering applying to the program can visit the School of Film and Photography to check out production equipment and facilities, meet with current faculty and student, and facilities and meet with current students, and ask questions in person about the programs.

-A. The SNHF program is located in the Visual Communications Building (VCB) on Montana State University's campus.
+The SNHF program is located in the Visual Communications Building (VCB) on Montana State University's campus.
 Students have access to a dedicated graduate student edit bay including computers running Pro Tools, After Effects, Adobe Creative Suite 5 and other top-rated production software.
 Students also have access to a wide array of professional quality production equipment in the School of Film and Photography's Equipment Checkout.
 HD cameras, hard-disc sound recorders, boom mics, long lenses, professional tripods, and underwater housings are all available to enrolled students.
 There are also two permanent soundstages in the VCB.
 Although the Program does not require equipment ownership, many students choose to buy their own cameras to enjoy increased availability and usage flexibility.
 Most students also own laptop computers and use them for note taking, research, and papers as well as for the field downloading of camera memory cards, and editing.